-What Pipes Are at Risk of Freezing
+What Pipes Are at More Risk of Freezing

-The pipes at the greatest risk of freezing are uncovered water lines.
-Frequent locations for uninsulated pipes are inside attic crawlspaces, near exterior walls, in the basement or even running underneath a modular home.
-Water lines that are not appropriately insulated are at the biggest risk.
+The pipes at the largest risk of freezing are exposed water lines.
+Prevalent locations for exposed pipes are within attic crawlspaces, near exterior walls, in the basement or even running beneath a modular home.
+Water lines that are not appropriately insulated are at the highest risk.

 Five More Ways to Keep Your Pipes from Freezing: